AdamBrouwersHarries/SnapGreenMarlConverter/README.md

 ## Rationale

-Green-Marl[1] is a leading edge graph processing toolkit from stanfords pervasive parallelism laboratory.
+Green-Marl[1] is a leading edge graph processing toolkit from Stanford's "pervasive parallelism" laboratory.
 Unfortunately, Green-Marl uses a rather obtuse, badly documented binary format for describing graph files for processing.
-I wanted to be able to use example graphs from another of stanford's graph analysis toolkits, SNAP[2], but was unable to due to formatting differences.
-This small program is designed to solve that problem, and bridge the two frameworks; It allows the user to convert a graph file in the "SNAP" format to an equvilant file in the "Green-Marl" data format.
+I wanted to be able to use example graphs from another of Stanford's graph analysis toolkits, SNAP[2], but was unable to due to formatting differences.
+This small program is designed to solve that problem, and bridge the two frameworks; It allows the user to convert a graph file in the "SNAP" format to an equivalent file in the "Green-Marl" data format.

 ## Building